Aditya948351/RasaSetu/CONTRIBUTING.md

 ## 🔁 Pull Request Process

-1. Create a new branch from `dev`.
+1. Create a new branch named `dev`.
 2. Make your changes.
 3. Ensure the code is formatted and tests pass.
 4. Push and submit a pull request to the `dev` branch.